loopandlearn/news/docs/index.md

 ## iOS 26: Please Wait

-Please do **NOT** update your looping phone to iOS 26 yet, and be sure to keep iOS automatic updates off for both Loop and Trio, so an update won’t happen when you’re not looking!
+Please do **NOT** update your OS-AID phone to iOS 26 yet, and be sure to keep iOS automatic updates off for both *Loop* and *Trio* apps, so an update won’t happen when you’re not looking!

 - - -